KStateMachine/kstatemachine/README.md

 * `isInstanceOf()` matches specified class and its subclasses (default);
 * `isEqual()` matches only specified class.

-You can define your own matcher by subclassing `EventMatcher` class.
+You can define your own matchers by subclassing `EventMatcher` class.

 ## Logging